5jt/dyalog-cookbook/manuscript/03_structure.md

    This makes sure that we really use the same values for important system variables as the WS by copying their values into the namespace `#.MyApp`.
 1. Execute `]save #.MyApp Z:\code\v01\MyApp -makedir -noprompt`

 The last step will save the contents of the namespace `#.MyApp` into `Z:\code\v01\MyApp.dyalog`.
-In the case that the folder `v01` or any of its parents do not already exist the –makedir option will cause them to be created. `-noprompt` makes sure that `]save` does not ask any questions.
+In the case that the folder `v01` or any of its parents do not already exist the `-makedir` option will cause them to be created. `-noprompt` makes sure that `]save` does not ask any questions.

 This is how the script would look like: